Saturday, April 22nd, 2017

 9:00-Midnight: BERNIE JACOBS QUARTET

-Bernie Jacobs, voice, flute & saxophones; Greg Campbell, drums; Brian Kirk, vibes and Dean Schmidt, bass
+Bernie Jacobs, voice, flute & saxophones; Dan Kramlich, piano; Ev Stern, bass & Brian Kirk, drums

 Called a "triple threat," Bernie Jacobs sings and plays flute and as well as soprano, alto, and tenor saxophones.
 He is a self-taught musician who has performed professionally for more than 40 years, effortlessly transitioning through rhythm and blues, jazz, and pop landscapes.
 In addition to performing with his own group, BJQ, Bernie has sung with the Seattle Repertory Jazz Orchestra and Full Circle Ensemble, and he is the front man for drummer André Thomas' Quiet Fire.
 He often performs as a guest artist or sideman with other Seattle area groups, including Clarence Acox’s Legacy Band as well as various ensembles led by drummer Greg Williamson.